 Matrix multiplication is an important operation in many scientific programs.
 Its memory behavior is therefore of concern to high-performance scientific software developers.
-The naive algorithm for matrix multiply computes dot products of the rows of the left-hand matrix and columns of the right-hand matrix, introducing a cache-unfriendly access pattern for the latter (since the elements of a single column do not reside in the same cache block, inducing several cache misses when accessing However, a column-major right-hand matrix means that it cannot be used as the left-hand matrix in a different multiplication without once more causing poor access patterns.
+The naive algorithm for matrix multiply computes dot products of the rows of the left-hand matrix and columns of the right-hand matrix, introducing a cache-unfriendly access pattern for the latter (since the elements of a single column do not reside in the same cache block, inducing several cache misses when accessing the elements of the column).
+A simple solution is to store the right-hand matrix in column-major order, transposing its access pattern to a cache-friendly one.
+Figure 7.6(a) shows that the "transposed multiply" has dramatically better cache performance.

+However, a column-major right-hand matrix means that it cannot be used as the left-hand matrix in a different multiplication without once more causing poor access patterns.
 The more general cache-friendly solution is to use matrix blocking, in which submatrices are repeatedly multiplied, accumulating their products into submatrices of the final result.
 The block sizes are chosen so they fit into cache, improving the reuse of the appropriate entries.
 Figure 7.6(a) also shows the relative performance of blocked matrix multiply compared to the naive algorithm.
 Interestingly enough, these results show that blocking performs worse than the transposed multiply.
 This is puzzling and counterintuitive, as blocking is known to be an efficient technique for matrix multiplication.

 Reduced associativity in caches accelerates the block eviction process, but restricts where incoming blocks may go.
 When a program's access patterns show certain kinds of regularity, the cache may perversely end up using a limited number of its associative sets exclusively, leaving others idle, and leading to an increased miss rate.
-In fact, exactly this behavior occurs in the blocked matrix multiplcation example above.
-The example uses a $16 \times 16$ matrix, with blocks of size $4 \times 4$ , giving the starting address of each block the same modulo-4 address, thereby causing the start of every block to map to the same associative set in any cache using four sets (as the simulated cache does in this case), roughly quadrupling the miss rate, and slashing performance in half (Figure 7.6(b)).
+In fact, exactly this behavior occurs in the blocked matrix multiplication example above.
+The example uses a 16×16 matrix, with blocks of size 4×4 , giving the starting address of each block the same modulo-4 address, thereby causing the start of every block to map to the same associative set in any cache using four sets (as the simulated cache does in this case), roughly quadrupling the miss rate, and slashing performance in half (Figure 7.6(b)).